Gavin-Yinld/coMethy/README.md

 # A file named "parameter.pdf" will be generated to show the topological properties.
 # The two figures in each row represent the topological properties of the network in one k-means group.
 # The X-axis represents the soft-thresholding power.
-# For each kmeans group, a proper soft-thresholding power is need to be choosen, to ensure the scale-free topology property of the network inferred from each k-means group and the connectivity of the genomic loci in the network.
+# For each k-means group, a proper soft-thresholding power is need to be choosen, to ensure the scale-free topology property of the network inferred from each k-means group and the connectivity of the genomic loci in the network.
 ```
 <div align=center><img width="700" height="525" src="https://github.com/Gavin-Yinld/coMethy/blob/master/figures/parameter.png"/></div>